OskarCosimo/FreedomTranslate-WP/README.md

 1. Clone or download this repository.
 2. Upload the plugin to your WordPress `/wp-content/plugins/` directory.
 3. Activate it from the WordPress **Plugins** admin screen.
-4. Ensure that your LibreTranslate server is running at `http://localhost:5000` (you can modificy this php file with a custom url or custom port).
+4. Ensure that your LibreTranslate server is running at `http://localhost:5000` (you can edit this php file with a custom url or custom port).

 ---